Realtime API

 MegaETH executes transactions as soon as they arrive at the sequencer.
 The sequencer emits preconfirmations and execution results of the transactions within 10 milliseconds of their arrival at the sequencer.

-It is important to point out that mini blocks in MegaETH are preconfirmed by the sequencer just like EVM blocks are.
+It is important to note that mini blocks in MegaETH are preconfirmed by the sequencer just like EVM blocks are.
 The sequencer makes as much effort not to roll back mini blocks as it does EVM blocks.
-As a result, results returned by the Realtime API still fall under the preconfirmation guarantee by the sequencer.
+Thus, results returned by the Realtime API still fall under the preconfirmation guarantee by the sequencer.

 This document specifies the Realtime API.
 Note that the Realtime API is an evolving standard.
 Additional functionalities will be added to the API based on feedbacks.
 This document will be kept up to date.